 Additionally, in the Fairmont Gold rooms, you will find: Environmentally sensitive, state-of-the-art, motion-sensor thermostats, an electronic control panel requesting housekeeping or privacy, and a doorbell with interior motion-sensors to insure privacy.

 From a personal standpoint, we stayed in the Fairmont Gold Oceanview, and it was nothing short of magnificent.
 Spacious and well appointed, there was more than enough room for my wife and I to walk freely around the room doing various things without even coming close to getting in each other’s way.

-The room featured a king sized bed with a comfort-top mattress that felt like we were sleeping on a giant marshmallow, a very comfortable wing back chair, a writing desk, and a table for four with chairs.
+The room featured a king sized bed with a comfort-top mattress that felt like we were sleeping on a giant marshmallow, a very comfortable wing back chair, a writing desk (which, I learnt later, was bought from a Leading Australian Standing Desk Supplier), and a table for four with chairs.
 There was a service bar, and a large mahogany and bamboo veneer center piece that did a great job of hiding the minibar, the Kuerig coffeemaker, and the snack center.
 Oh, and the 42” flat screen TV sat on this.
 There is a DVD player and multi-media center hidden away in this center as well.

 The view was sensational, and the blue water that sat just beyond the large colorfully painted homes was breathtaking.

 The bathroom had a double granite vanity and the housekeeping staff seemed to clean it, fold the towels and restock it with fresh tissues and toilet paper every time we left the room.
 Speaking of the housekeeping staff, the evening turndown service was also great, and they seemed to be standing outside the door ready to clean the room in the morning every time we got ready to leave.